 The time frame you choose will depend on your trading objectives and preferences.
 You may want to trade short-term or long-term, day trading or swing trading, etc. You must find the right time frame for you before proceeding with designing a trading system.

 Step 2: Find indicators that assist in identifying new trends.

 A good way to find these is to look at what other successful traders are using.
-You should also try out different indicators and study how they work in order to get comfortable with them.
+You should also try out different indicators and study how they work to get comfortable with them.
 Moving averages are popular for spotting trends.
 Simply look for moving average crossovers to spot a trend (among other indicators).

 Step 3: Use indicators that CONFIRM the trend.

 Once you have identified a potential new trend, you will want to make sure it is confirmed by other indicators before entering into any trades.
-You can use indicators such as MACD, Stochastic, Relative Strength Index (RSI), Bollinger Bands or Parabolic SAR to help you make sure the trend is real.
+You can use indicators such as MACD, Stochastic, Relative Strength Index (RSI), Bollinger Bands, or Parabolic SAR to help you make sure the trend is real.